Vancouver-Renfrew

-Vancouver-Renfrew is a provincial electoral district of the Legislative Assembly of British Columbia in Canada.
+Vancouver-Renfrew, known as Vancouver-Kingsway until 2024, is a provincial electoral district of the Legislative Assembly of British Columbia in Canada.

 The district of Vancouver-Kingsway was created in 1991 covering much of the same territory and subsequently had its boundaries modestly adjusted in 2001, 2009, and 2017.
 The riding was renamed Vancouver-Renfrew and had further boundary adjustments prior to the 2024 election, which implemented the results of the 2021 redistribution.

 This district takes in most of Vancouver's Renfrew–Collingwood neighbourhood.

 Members of the Legislative Assembly

 Since 2005, the district's member of the Legislative Assembly (MLA) has been Adrian Dix.
 He represents the British Columbia New Democratic Party.